fbpx

 ADM’s facility in central Illinois was the first permitted commercial carbon sequestration operation in the country.
 It’s on the forefront of a booming, multibillion-dollar carbon capture and storage (CCS) industry that promises to permanently sequester planet-warming carbon dioxide deep underground.
 This emerging technology has become a cornerstone of government strategies to slash fossil fuel emissions and meet climate goals.
 Meanwhile, the Biden administration’s signature climate legislation, the Inflation Reduction Act, has supercharged industry subsidies and tax credits and set off a CCS gold rush.

-There are only four carbon sequestration wells operating in the United States — two each in Illinois and Indiana — but many more are on the way.
+North Dakota and Wyoming administer their own carbon sequestration permitting programs and between them there are more than 10 permitted sequestration wells.
+The EPA has issued permits for four carbon sequestration wells in the United States — two each in Illinois and Indiana — but many more are on the way.
 Three proposed pipelines and 22 wells are up for review by state and federal regulators in Illinois, whose geography makes it especially well suited for CCS.
 Nationwide, the U.S. Environmental Protection Agency is reviewing 150 different applications.

 Verlyn Rosenberger spoke at a Decatur city council meeting earlier this month, raising concerns about the ADM leak.
 “Just because CO2 sequestration can be done doesn’t mean it should be done.”
 (Photo Credit: Juanpablo Ramirez-Franco/WBEZ)